Thursday, December 24, 2009

 Eighteen years is a good, long life for a cat, and she enjoyed good health for nearly all of them.
 I will miss my dear Bathsheba and love her always.
 She will never be forgotten.

 Some of you may remember Bathsheba’s story.
 I had lost my six-year-old black cat Gus to stomach cancer in August of 1991, and by October of that year I was ready to add a kitten to my household.
-I was seeking a male to join my 13-year-old Maine coon named Precious.
-I had a friend in my office who always seemed to be in the know when cats or kittens needed a good home.
-A friend of a friend of hers had a cat with kittens.
-They were barn cats that were born under the back porch of a farmhouse that was enveloped by creeping suburbia.
-All were polydactyl—having extra toes.

 The males of the litter were already spoken for, but I chose feisty Bathsheba at 8 weeks from the females.
 She and Precious got along from the start.
 When Jake was added to the mix two and a half years later (through that same friend), she became the odd girl out because she barely tolerated him.